BC-SECURITY/Long-Live-The-Empire/Exercise 2 - Deployment Basics/Exercise 2.md

 ## Deploy a Listener
 In this section, we'll be setting up a listener.
 A listener operates as a server-side entity that awaits incoming connections from agents on specific network ports.
 It's responsible for managing the communication with deployed agents, thereby ensuring successful data transfer and command execution.
 Let's dive into creating our first listener!

-1. Log in to Starkiller at `http://localhost:1337/index.html`
+1. Log in to Starkiller at `http://localhost:1337/index.html`.
+Username is `empireadmin` and password is `password123`
 2. Click on Listeners.
 (It's the headphones icon)
 3. Then click the orange create button in the top right
 4. Select `http` from the dropdown